 PS: You can read all about the Book Voyage challenge, find new book lists each month, and download your free printable map book tracker, with a color-coded map of each region here.

-As always, you are welcome to choose any book set in South America that you’d like, but we’ve compiled some highly recommended reads to get you started.
+As always, you are welcome to choose any book about South America that you’d like.
+We’ve compiled some highly recommended reads to get you started.
 Our list of books set in South America includes a wide variety of non-fiction, memoirs, historical fiction, and contemporary fiction.
 Several of the novels on the list feature elements of magical realism, which is a prominent subgenre in Latin-American literature.